 Hunched postures are associated with congenital conditions as well as poor nutrition, probably due to poverty.
 In The Secret Garden, Colin has an irrational fear of becoming a hunchback.
 This is probably because he’d been spending his time in bed reading, and he was reading Gothic literature.
 The character with the hunched back is a stock figure of Gothic horror.

 STORY STRUCTURE OF THE HUNCHBACK OF NOWHERE

 Taking a break from the hero’s journey and Robinsonnade structures of previous episodes, this is a carnivalesque story as seen in many picture books.
-There is no battle sequence in a carnivalesque story.
+There is no big struggle sequence in a carnivalesque story.
 Instead we have a whole lot of fun, though it can look precarious in parts.
 There is no real opponent in this story either, apart from Eustace who we already know to be his own worst enemy.

 This story opens with a shot of the rain pelting down.

 We’ve had thunder storms a plenty in Nowhere but we haven’t seen much rain.
 Once again the story opens at night time, with a cute but ugly character going from door to door hoping for some shelter.

 Rain is often used in comedy (and in genre fiction) as pathetic fallacy, in which rain equals sadness, sunshine equals happiness, and so on.